Home » Breakfast » Blueberry Zucchini Bread With Lemon Glaze

 Instructions

-1. Grate zucchini and toss with 2 tablespoons of the sugar.
+• To Make The BreadToss the shredded zucchini with 2 tablespoons of the sugar.
 Let zucchini drain in a colander set over a bowl for 30 min.

-4. Whisk together flour, baking powder, baking soda, lemon zest and salt in a medium sized bowl and set aside.
+• Whisk together flour, baking powder, baking soda, lemon zest, and salt in a medium sized bowl and set aside.

-8. Add the blueberries to the dry ingredients and give a quick toss to coat.
-This will keep the blueberries from sinking to the bottom of the loaf.
+• Add the blueberries to the dry ingredients and give a quick toss to coat.

-10. Continue folding until there are no more visible flour streaks.
+• Continue folding until there are no more visible flour streaks.
+The batter will be very thick.

-11. Pour batter into prepared loaf pan and bake at 375° for 60-70 minutes, until a toothpick comes out clean in the center.
+• Scoop batter into the prepared loaf pan, and spread out evenly.
+Bake at 375° for 60-70 minutes, until a toothpick comes out clean in the center.

-12. Allow to cool in the pan for about an hour before removing.
+• Allow the zucchini bread to cool in the pan for about an hour before removing.

 Notes

-The entire recipes uses about 3 small lemons
+• The entire recipes uses about 3 small lemons or 2 large

 Sharing is caring!